Why We’re Investing In Biochar

 Private credit remains one of the cleanest ways to align incentives: define the risk, price it appropriately, secure it when possible, and get paid for being early and decisive when banks can’t (or won’t) move.

 Our job is not to “chase yield.”
-Our job is to create intelligent certainty with clear covenants, clear collateral (when available), and clear repayment expectations.
+Our job is to create intelligent certainty with clear covenants, clear collateral, and clear repayment expectations.

 2) Real Estate: reality won